-Gas Accessible parts of the system were visually inspected without removing fittings.
+Internal decorations Visually inspected.
+The internal decorations have been painted/wallpapered throughout.
+Cellars Not applicable.
+Electricity Accessible parts of the wiring were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the surveyor will state that in the report and will not turn them on.
-Mains gas is connected.
-The gas meter is located externally within a service box.
+Electricity is from the mains supply.
+The electricity meter and consumer unit are located at high level within the inner hall.
+Gas Not applicable.
 Water, plumbing, bathroom fittings Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.
 No tests whatsoever were carried out to the system or appliances.
 Water is from the public rising main.
-The plumbing installation, where seen, consists of copper distribution pipes together with uPVC waste pipes.
-Sanitary fittings are coloured and consist of a bathroom with bath, shower unit, WC and wash hand basin.
+The plumbing installation, where seen, comprises copper distribution pipes together with uPVC waste pipes.
+There is adequate sanitary fittings within the bathroom and shower room.
 Heating and hot water Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.
 No tests whatsoever were carried out to the system or appliances.
-Heating is provided by way of a gas fired wet central heating system supplying radiators throughout.
-Domestic hot water is provided by the combination central heating boiler which is located within the kitchen.
+There is a full oil fired central heating system installed supplying radiators throughout.
+Domestic hot water is provided by the central heating combination boiler which is located within the rear hall.

 Drainage Drainage covers etc. were not lifted.
 Neither drains nor drainage systems were tested.

-Drainage is understood to be to the main public sewer.

-Fire, smoke and burglar alarms
+Drainage is to the main public sewer.
+Fire amake and hurgler clarms Visually increased Fire, smoke and burglar alarms Visually inspected.

-Visually inspected.

 No tests whatsoever were carried out to the system or appliances.

-There do not appear to be adequate smoke and fire detection measures in place.
-Upgrading is required to comply with Scottish Government standards, applicable from February 2022.